Lower Limb Ulcers

 Take swab cultures if suspecting an associated infection.
 Consider a thrombophilia and vasculitic screening in young patients, especially if there is a suspicion or family history of prothrombotic and autoimmune diseases.

 Conservative management for venous ulcers warrants leg elevation and increased exercise (promoting the calf muscle pump action which aids venous return).
 Encourage lifestyle changes, including weight reduction and improved nutrition, as appropriate.

 Antibiotics should only be prescribed with clinical evidence of a wound infection (most wounds are colonized, therefore swab results should only be acted upon if evidence of infection).

 The mainstay of management is via multicomponent compression bandaging, changed once or twice every week; 30-75% of venous leg ulcers will heal after six months of compression therapy.
 Eight randomised clinical trials demonstrated improved time to healing with compression versus no compression treatment.

 Importantly, the ABPI must be measured as at least greater than 0.6 before any bandaging is applied.
 Appropriate dressings and emollients are crucial in maintaining surrounding skin health.

 If there is concurrent varicose veins, these should be treated with endovenous techniques or open surgery*, as improving venous return will allow for the healing of the venous ulcers.

-*Recent trial data on the use of surgical treatment of varicose veins in patients with venous ulceration demonstrated surgery did not improve healing rates, however did decrease the chance of ulcer recurrence, and that early treatment of varicose veins decreases the time for ulcer healing.
+*Recent trial data on the use of surgical treatment of varicose veins in patients with venous ulceration demonstrated that surgery decreases the chance of ulcer recurrence (ESCHAR study), and that early treatment of varicose veins decreases the time for ulcer healing (EVRA trial)

 An arterial ulcer refers to an ulcer caused by a reduction in arterial blood flow, leading to decreased perfusion of the tissues and subsequent poor healing.